 Q1: How long does it take to raise vitamin D levels?

-Most people experience improvement after taking supplements within four to six weeks.
+Most people experience improvement after taking supplements for four to six weeks.

 Q2: Can too much vitamin D be harmful?